COVID-19 MESSAGE TO OUR CLIENTS AND FRIENDS:

 - J.D., Creighton University School of Law, magna cum laude, 2004

 - Fellow, 2014-present

 - Sarpy County Bar Association

 Kate represents clients in divorces that are complex legally, financially and emotionally.
 She constructs thoughtful parenting plans that are respectful and fair, and are uniquely tailored to the specific needs of each family.
 She routinely helps business owners and high-net-worth individuals protect their assets and avoid unintended financial consequences in the future.

 Kate has handled hundreds of divorces, and she takes pride in applying a custom approach to every case, taking into consideration each client’s individual goals and needs.

 Through years of mediation training and dispute resolution Kate has developed a deep knowledge of conflict – how to avoid it, and, when necessary, how to confront it.
 In her practice she strives to address the emotional stresses of divorce along with the legal proceedings.
 She works to understand her clients’ goals and expectations to develop solutions that are productive, healthy and just.

-Kate serves as vice chair of the Nebraska State Bar Association’s Family Law Section.
+Kate serves as the current chair of the Nebraska State Bar Association’s Family Law Section.
 She plans Continuing Legal Education events for lawyers throughout the state.
 This provides her an ongoing look at the latest frontiers in family law, both in Nebraska and across the nation.